novneetnov/overtime-app/README.md

 * AdminUser: devise - STI (x)

 ## Features:
+* (x) Users should not be able to Sign Up, as this is an internal app for an organization.
+Only their users are allowed to log in.
+Customize devise to achieve this.
 * Approval workflow: Admin Users will be able to approve or reject the overtime Posts created by Employee Users
 * SMS Sending: With link to Approval of overtime input
 * Administrate Admin Dashboard